Engin-Boot/pong-stage-AleenaSaleem/Stage0/Exceptions.md

   Then - Either the device sleeps off or prompt if the player wants to 'continue' or 'exit'

-### Scenario: One of the devices shut abruptly
+### Scenario: The device shuts abruptly

   Given - Active device with game installed in it

-  When - the deivce goes power-less during an active game
+  When - the deivce shuts down during an active game

   Then - On reopening the game, trigger the 'start-state' module